We all have a role to play in protecting ourselves online. You can reduce your risk from online threats by following these simple cyber safe actions.

 Be aware of your browsing when using public Wi-Fi.

-When using public Wi-Fi, do not access any sensitive or personal information, or log in to online banking, social media or email accounts, as the connection is not secure.
-Any information you enter while using public Wi-Fi could be accessed by cybercriminals.
+When using public Wi-Fi, do not access any sensitive or personal information, or log in to online banking, social media or email accounts, as the connection is not secure Cybercriminals could access any information you enter while using public Wi-Fi.

 Education and awareness are critical to keeping yourself, your family and friends secure online.